 Our top recommended tours of Galle:

 Wherever you have tourists, then inevitably, nightlife follows and Mirissa is no exception.
-It might be a small fishing village but these days there are also an extraordinary number of pubs and bars catering to the ever growing demand.
+It might be a small fishing village but these days there is also an extraordinary number of pubs and bars catering to the ever-growing demand.

 You can enjoy one of the best nights out in Sri Lanka, almost any day of the week during peak season.

 Mirissa is a beach lover paradise and many of the best places to stay in Mirissa are located right on the beach.
 Just Imagine yourself lounging a hammock with a fresh coconut in your hand, gently rocking in the sea breeze, relaxing there.

 That’s what’s magical about Mirissa Sri Lanka, it is a small town with just a beach strip.
 So there is no need to worry about how far away your hotel is from the beach because everything is located on the beach.
 Below are our top recommendations for where to stay in Mirissa, Sri Lanka.